 Light Up the Night festival is a family friendly event and there is no age restriction on attendees.
 Little people will be well catered for with lots of family friendly activities including lots of screens to see the fireworks.

 Are there bathrooms?

 Yes, there will be public restrooms for the evening with signage marking them out on the night.
-You may also find public restrooms within the Brent Civiic Centre and inside the London Designer Outlet.
+You may also find public restrooms within the Brent Civic Centre and inside the London Designer Outlet.

 How do I get to Wembley Park?

 You can get to Wembley Park by the tube or the bus.
 Only 12 minutes from Baker Street, the closest tube station is Wembley Park and Wembley Central is also a short stroll away from Arena Square.
 Click here to find out more.